JoseDeFreitas/wikipedia-edits-chart/README.md

 ["Usercontribs" API section](https://www.mediawiki.org/wiki/API:Usercontribs) of the [Mediawiki Action API](https://www.mediawiki.org/wiki/API:Main_page).
-The output JSON contains a value that you can use to continue the retrieval of the data if the number of edits exceeds 500; however, it has to make another request, and, because the program loops one by one through all of the edits (as [Wikimedia asks you to not make the requests in parallel](https://www.mediawiki.org/wiki/API:Etiquette)), it may take some seconds for users that have made many edits.
+The output JSON contains a value that you can use to continue the retrieval of the data if the number of edits exceeds the limit; however, it has to make another request, and, because the program loops one by one through all of the edits (as [Wikimedia asks you to not make the requests in parallel](https://www.mediawiki.org/wiki/API:Etiquette)), it may take some seconds for users that have made many edits.
 Based on some